-To start with answering these questions we put a stress test to and actualized the findings of our earlier data set from September 2019.
+To start with answering these questions, we put a stress test to and actualised the findings of our earlier data set from September 2019.
 And here is what we found: Sales leadership in times of crisis is not related to whether you are a manager or a salesperson.
 But crisis Leadership is related to 3 distinguishing Mindset attributes:

-We understand that putting more pressure especially during times of crises is working counterproductive.
-Moreover, you don’t need to be an accredited psychologist to understand that Power, Perseverance and your Mental Fitness are vital mindset attributes.
-However, did you know that less than 4% of all researched salespeople have sufficient scores on all three?
+We understand that putting more pressure, especially during times of crises, is working counterproductive.
+Moreover, you don’t need to be an accredited psychologist to realise that Power, Perseverance and your Mental Fitness are vital mindset attributes.
+However, did you know that less than 4% of all researched salespeople have good scores on all three?